-From laugh out loud comedies to enticing dramas and thrillers, Irish TV shows have got it all covered.
-Keep reading to find out more on the famous Irish TV Shows that have made a lasting impression on people and will continue to do so.
+From laugh out loud comedies to enthralling dramas and thrillers, Irish TV shows have got it all covered.
+Keep reading to find out the best Irish TV Shows that have made a lasting impression on pop culture at home and around the world.

-So, what Famous Irish TV Shows we have for you today?
+So, what Famous Irish TV Shows have made the list?

-Up first, we have one of the most iconic and memorable Irish TV shows, Father Ted is an original Irish sitcom written by Irish writers but produced by Hat Trick Production for Channel 4 (British TV channel).
+Up first, we have one of the most iconic and memorable Irish TV shows, Father Ted is an original Irish sitcom written by Irish writers Graham Linehan and Arthur Mathews and produced by Hat Trick Production for Channel 4.